Nigel (gannet)

-Nigel (died 2018) was an Australasian gannet who lived on Mana Island, off the coast of the city of Porirua in New Zealand.
-For most of his time there he was the only gannet on the island, and for this reason was nicknamed "no mates" Nigel and the "world's loneliest seabird".
-He arrived after conservationist efforts to re-establish a gannet colony on the island, which previously had a gannet colony.
-Part of the effort includes building concrete statues of fake gannets.
-He chose one of them as a mate and made a nest for it.
+Nigel (died 2018) was an Australasian gannet who lived on Mana Island, off the coast of the city of Porirua in New Zealand, where conservationists were attempting to re-establish a gannet colony on the island.
+He was the island's only gannet for most of his time there, and was nicknamed "no mates Nigel" and the "world's loneliest seabird".
+Nigel chose a concrete statue of a fake gannet as a mate and made a nest for it.
 His death in 2018 received worldwide media attention.

 Background

 Mana Island, west off the coast of the city of Porirua, previously had a colony of gannets, but pests had caused them to disappear.
 Attempts to bring the gannets back started with the eradication of the pests.
 Following that, starting in 1998, 80 concrete gannet decoys were placed on the island, fake bird guano (faeces) was painted on the ground, and solar-powered speakers were placed to broadcast gannet calls.
 However, the decoys did not attract any gannets and became covered in weeds, and thus were moved to another spot on the island in 2012.
 Gannets continued not to roost there, except for a few short visits, until Nigel appeared in 2015.